tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/with-DockerDesktop/Readme.md

 ```

+**Note**: For troubleshooting you can find the DockerDesktop logs in `~\AppData\Local\Docker\log.txt`.

+## WSL2 backend
-**Note:** *Using Docker Desktop with WSL2 integration enabled is recommended.
-Please make sure that the WSL2 support is enabled.*
+Using Docker Desktop with WSL2 integration enabled is recommended.
+Please make sure that the WSL2 support is enabled.

 ![Screenshot](images/wsl2_enabled.png)